ajhs-legal/terms-of-service/records/records-compliance.md

 #### Indemnification

-**This Section discusses your agreement to pay for any costs or losses we have as a result of a claim brought against us related to your use of the Platform or Platform Services or your illegal or harmful conduct, as detailed below.**
+###### This Section discusses your agreement to pay for any costs or losses we have as a result of a claim brought against us related to your use of the Platform or Platform Services or your illegal or harmful conduct, as detailed below.

 You will indemnify, defend, and hold harmless Goodlawyer, our Affiliates, and our respective directors, officers, employees, representatives, partners, and agents (each an “**Indemnified Party**”) for all Indemnified Claims (defined below) and Indemnified Liabilities (defined below) relating to or arising out of:

 1. The use of the Platform and the Platform Services by you or your agents, including any payment obligations or default incurred through use of the Platform Services;
 2. Any Legal Services Contract entered into by you or your agents, including, but not limited to, the classification of a Lawyer as an independent contractor; the classification of Goodlawyer as an employer or joint employer of Lawyer; any employment-related claims, including any claims for unpaid wages or other compensation, overtime pay, sick leave, holiday or vacation pay, retirement benefits, worker’s compensation benefits, unemployment benefits, or any other employee benefits;
 3. Failure to comply with the Terms of Service by you or your agents;
-4. Filure to comply with applicable law by you or your agents;
+4. Failure to comply with applicable law by you or your agents;
 5. Negligence, willful misconduct, or fraud by you or your agents; and,
 6. Defamation, libel, violation of privacy rights, unfair competition, or infringement of Intellectual Property Rights or allegations thereof to the extent caused by you or your agents.